all-birds birds

 Breeding season is February to April depending on the area.

 The female picks the nesting site.
-The male will then start by putting nesting material in her chosen location and then both birds will build the nest.
+The male will then start by putting nesting material in her chosen location, and then both birds will build the nest.
 The nest can be in a tree, shrub or thicket.
-Both birds build a bulky nest and made of twigs, weeds, leaves, string, rags and other materials.
-The inside is lined with fine grasses, plant down, moss and hair.
+They build a bulky nest made of twigs, weeds, leaves, string, rags, and other materials.
+The inside is lined with fine grasses, plant down, moss, and hair.

 Food - Feeding and Water